Destroy Version Controlled Files

 This operation is available only from the command-line.

 To use the destroy command, you must be a member of the Team Foundation Administrators security group.
-For more information, see Team Foundation Server Permissions.
+For more information, see Permission reference for Team Foundation Server.

 Before you run tf destroy without the /keephistory option, we recommend that you first delete the files you want to destroy.
-For more information, see Delete Files and Folders from Version Control.
+For more information, see Delete or restore files and folders.
 After you delete a file, its file name now includes a deletion ID.
 For example, if a file name is aFile.cs, after deletion the file name is aFile.cs;x123, where x123 is the deletion ID.